 Unscrew the locking cap from the end of your syringe.
 Now remove the needle from it’s sterile package, screw on the top, and remove the plastic cap.
 I like to give everything a quick wipe with an alcohol wipe now, my slide, my syringe, etc. I even give the needle a quick going over, even though it shouldn’t need it because it’s medical grade sterile.

 If possible, do this in what’s called a Still Air Box (here is a good guide on how to make one, it’s simple).
 This will minimise any airborne bullshit (technical term) landing on your slides.
+I cannot stress this enough – a Still Air Box is the absolute minimum in cleanliness to help with your success.
 Apply your spores to the glass slide – squeeze gently because just 1cc of solution will have plenty of spores to look at.
 Don’t use more than this, it’s a waste.
 Job done!
 If you are then going to apply some to another slide, use a lighter to heat the needle until it glows red, to make sure that any contaminants that have landed on it are as dead as fuck – remember that they’re floating everywhere in the air.

 Now, you’ve probably still got a lot of microscopy juice left in your syringe.
 The best thing to do here is to just place the plastic needle cap back onto the end (don’t remove the needle and re-use the original syringe cap, as it’s just another opportunity to get contaminants in the mix).
 The syringe will keep happily in the fridge (I put them in a plastic sandwich bag just to make sure no contaminants from my fridge get on them) and will last for over a year (and often a lot longer), as long as you don’t let it freeze.